-Before printing from these applications, make sure that the appropriate printer driver and Color Server PostScript printer description file (PPD) are installed on your computer, as described in Printing from Windows or Printing from Mac OS.
+Before printing from these applications, make sure that the appropriate printer driver and Color Server PPD (PostScript Printer Description) are installed on your computer, as described in Printing.

 Adobe InDesign

 The following sections outline the recommended settings for using Adobe InDesign CS3 with the Color Server.